Australian Shepherd Golden Retriever Mix

 The Crossbreed Australian Shepherd Golden Retriever is naturally possessive.
 With that, they will try to protect their property and family.

-Once the dog breed becomes attached to its owners, it will tend to become aggressive and destructive, especially when visitors come to your home.
+Once the dog breed becomes attached to its owners, it becomes aggressive and destructive, especially when visitors come to your home.
 The only way to combat this is through excessive training.
 As much as possible, you need to do it while the Australian Shepherd Golden Retriever Crossbreed is still a puppy.
 If you don’t have the luxury of time for dog training, it might not be advisable for you to own one.
 Basically, it’s not for first-time dog owners.

 1. They Have A Sensitive Dietary Requirement